Artificial general intelligence: Intelligence traits

 Many interdisciplinary approaches (e.g. cognitive science, computational intelligence, and decision making) consider additional traits such as imagination (the ability to form novel mental images and concepts) and autonomy.

-Computer-based systems that exhibit many of these capabilities exist (e.g. see computational creativity, automated reasoning, decision support system, robot, evolutionary computation, intelligent agent).
-There is debate about whether modern AI systems possess them to an adequate degree.
+Computer-based systems exhibiting these capabilities are now widespread, with modern large language models demonstrating computational creativity, automated reasoning, and decision support simultaneously across domains.

 Physical traits

 Other capabilities are considered desirable in intelligent systems, as they may affect intelligence or aid in its expression.
 These include: